-An Applicant requires a minimum 2.1 Honours degree of non-UK equivalent in any subject.
+2.1 Honours degree of non-UK equivalent in any subject.
 Prior work experience is encouraged but not required.
-This is a Generalist degree for students who have no previous studies in the area of Management and Human Resources.
-Those students who do have previous students in this area are advised to consider the Specialist degree MSc International Management & Leadership.
-International students with academic qualifications below those required should contact our partner institution, Glasgow International College, who offer a range of pre-Masters courses.
+This is a generalist degree for students who have no previous studies in the area of management and human resources.
+Those students who do have previous experience in this area are advised to consider the MSc International Human Resource Management & Development.

 Months of entry